 Don’t worry!
-Residence hall staff is trained and available to help you learn to live with another person, and support roommate communication.
+Residence Life staff is trained and available to help you learn to live with another person, and support roommate communication.
 Your Resident Assistant (RA) will provide a Roommate Agreement for roommates to discuss common shared living topics.
-To start your new relationship off on the right foot, you’ll want to take some early steps.
+To start your new relationship and living environment off right, you’ll want to take some early steps.

-- Use of the room.
-Do you plan to socialize, or is it primarily a space to study and sleep?
-Make sure you have talked about what each roommate expects and how you will let each other know when you need privacy or extra study and sleep time in the room.
+- Room Use & Noise: Do you plan to socialize, or is it primarily a space to study and sleep?
+Make sure you talk about what each roommate expects when in the room, and how you will let each other know when you need privacy or extra study and sleep time.

-- Care for the room.
-Just like at home, many tasks are best accomplished when responsibility is shared.
-For example, consider how often the room will be cleaned and how tasks such as taking out the trash, washing dishes and de-cluttering will be divided.
+- Room Cleanliness: Consider how often the room will be cleaned and how tasks such as taking out the trash, washing dishes and de-cluttering will be divided.
 Roommates should share cleaning responsibilities of their shared spaces, and talk with suitemates about a shared bathroom cleaning schedule.

-- Communication Expectations: Even if you seem to agree on everything, eventually something unexpected could get in the way.
-The most successful roommates develop a plan for communicating issues- even small issues- quickly and respectfully, so they can work together to make things right.
-It’s important to talk with your roommate about how to best bring problems up so no one gets offended or hurt unintentionally.
+- Communication Expectations: Even if you agree on everything, unexpected issues could arise.
+The most successful roommates develop a plan for communicating issues quickly and respectfully, so they can work together to make things right.
+It’s important to talk with your roommate about how to best communicate problems so no one gets offended or hurt.
 Face-to-face communication is best when issues arise because notes, texts and emails can be misread and easily lead to hurt feelings.

 Remember, once you get here, your RA will help you complete your Roommate Agreement to aid in discussing these topics.
 They can also help with whatever comes up!
-Early on, you’ll communicate agreements on the above (and other) topics.
-If something comes up that you can’t work out on your own, we’ll help you revisit and revise what you agreed upon so it works better for everyone's living expectations and needs.
+If issues arise that you can’t work out on your own, we’ll help you revisit and revise your Roommate Agreement so it works better for everyone's living expectations and needs.